 The marking of life’s passages and stages is an important part of Unitarian Universalist practice.
 Rites of Passage mark transitions beginning with birth and ending in death.

 The Congregation and the Minister provide rites of passage to contributing members without any fee.
 The Minister is available for rites of passage for non-members for a fee.
 Please note that in cases of need, the fees are negotiable.

-Dedication or Naming This celebration marks the birth or adoption of a child and his or her welcome into the family and, when the parents are members of the congregation, into the religious community.
+This celebration marks the birth or adoption of a child and his or her welcome into the family and, when the parents are members of the congregation, into the religious community.
 The family and community of the child dedicate themselves to supporting and loving the child, helping to raise the child to be their own person.
-Please contact the minister for fee schedule.
+For a private dedication please contact the minister for fee schedule.

-Bridging Ceremony When a youth turns 18 and moves into the next phase of their life, we celebrate them.
+When a youth graduate from high school and move into the next phase of their life, we celebrate them.
 This step into adulthood is scary, wonderful, and exciting, no matter what lies ahead for the young person, be it college, work, travel, training, etc. The Bridging Ceremony takes place in the context of a Sunday morning worship when the Congregation as a whole can bless the now-adult and remind them that they always have a home at UUCHV.

-Marriage Services of Marriage join two persons, whether of the same or opposite sexes, in a lifelong commitment of love.
+Services of Marriage join two persons, whether of the same or opposite sexes, in a lifelong commitment of love.
 Marriage has both a civil and religious component and the minister has the authority to administer both components.
 The minister and couple together determine the shape and wording of the service.
-Please contact the minister for fee schedule.
+Non-members, please contact the minister for fee schedule.